 Welcoming a puppy into your life is an exciting time — but it can also feel overwhelming!
 You want your puppy to grow up to be a well-behaved and confident dog that you can share your life with.
 There's potty training, crate training, puppy teething, puppy vaccinations, learning basic obedience ... where do you start?

 When your puppy is between 8 to 16 weeks old, they're in what's called an "imprint period."
 The things they experience during this time stick with them for life!
 Their brain is making strong associations between what's happening around them and whether it's awesome, not a big deal, or downright scary.
 The Pupstanding app's interactive checklist has 100 things to introduce to your puppy over the next 100 days.

-Download it for free in the App Store for Apple users or in the Google Play Store for Android users.
+Download it for free in the App Store for Apple users.

 By breaking experiences down into "bite-sized" pieces, you can help your puppy learn that different sounds, sights, surfaces, and being handled aren't scary at all.
 The last thing you want is to overwhelm or "flood" your puppy with too much, too fast.
 This can result in what's called "learned helplessness" and increased fear or nervousness.

 You can build a strong foundation for socialization with quick and easy puppy socialization exercises included in the app.
 By focusing on building that foundation during the imprint period, when you're puppy is old enough to go places like the local coffee shop, farmer's market, or grooming salon, they're less likely to feel overwhelmed.

 Preventive training is always better than reactive training — don't wait to get started socializing your puppy.
 Download the app for free today from the App Store.